FHantke/brave-browser-wiki/Private-CDN.md

 5. Client unpads the images (typically in memory using the brave-core [`RemovePadding()` function](https://github.com/brave/brave-core/blob/1cb5818aa0b70666c6aeea5ea9c06cc4e712171a/components/brave_private_cdn/private_cdn_helper.cc#L12)).
 6. Client displays the images (typically as a `data:` URI).

-Each service using the Private CDN will get its own set of credentials which only allow writing to the S3 keys which beging with a specific prefix (`/bravefoo/` in the example above).
+Each service using the Private CDN will get its own set of AWS credentials which only allow writing to the S3 keys which beging with a specific prefix (`/bravefoo/` in the example above).
+File a [devops issue](https://github.com/brave/devops/issues/new/choose) to get started.

 # Choosing the padding length